Slow Cooker Chicken & Dumplings with Canned Biscuits

 close up of chicken and dumplings in slow cooker.

-This is my husband’s all-time favorite meal.
+This is my family’s all-time favorite meal.
 Before life got busy, I used to make chicken and dumplings from scratch, but now I appreciate easy, comforting recipes like this one.
-It’s a true one-pot meal, with fluffy dumplings made from cut-up Pillsbury Grands Biscuits.
+My recipe for slow cooker chicken and dumplings is a true one-pot meal, with fluffy dumplings made from cut-up canned biscuits.

 Ingredients: chicken, cream soups, chicken broth, carrots, onion, celery, thyme and biscuits.